 - (a) General.
-(1) Each Tier I provider must develop and carry out a TAM planthat includes each element under subsection (b) of this section. - (2) Each Tier II provider must develop its own TAM plan or participate in a group TAM plan.
-A Tier II provider's TAM plan and a group TAM plan only must include elements (1)-(4) under subsection (b) of this section. - (3) A provider's Accountable Executive is ultimately responsible for ensuring that a TAM plan is developed and carried out in accordance with this part. - (b) Transit asset management plan elements.
-Except as provided in subsection(a)(3) of this section, a TAM plan must include the following elements: - (1) An inventory of the number and type of capital assets.
+(1) Each Tier I provider must develop and carry out a TAM plan that includes each element under subsection (b) of this section. - (2) Each Tier II provider must develop its own TAM plan or participate in a group TAM plan.
+A Tier II provider's TAM plan and a group TAM plan only must include elements (1)-(4) under subsection (b) of this section.

+(3) A provider's Accountable Executive is ultimately responsible for ensuring that a TAM plan is developed and carried out in accordance with this part.

+- (b) Transit asset management plan elements.
+Except as provided in subsection (a)(3) of this section, a TAM plan must include the following elements: - (1) An inventory of the number and type of capital assets.
 The inventory must include all capital assets that a provider owns, except equipment with an acquisition value under \$50,000 that is not a service vehicle.
 An inventory also must include third-party owned or jointly procured exclusive-use maintenance facilities, passenger station facilities, administrative facilities, rolling stock, and guideway infrastructure used by a provider in the provision of public transportation.
 The asset inventory must be organized at a level of detail commensurate with the level of detail in the provider's program of capital projects; - (2) A condition assessment of those inventoried assets for which a provider has direct capital responsibility.
-A condition assessment must generate information in a level of detail sufficient to monitor and predict the performance of the assets and to inform the investment prioritization; - (3) A description of analytical processes or decision-support tools that a provider uses to estimate capital investment needs over time and develop its investment prioritization;

-(4) A provider's project-based prioritization of investments, developed in accordance with section 625.33 of this part;
+A condition assessment must generate information in a level of detail sufficient to monitor and predict the performance of the assets and to inform the investment prioritization; - (3) A description of analytical processes or decision-support tools that a provider uses to estimate capital investment needs over time and develop its investment prioritization; - (4) A provider's project-based prioritization of investments, developed in accordance with section 625.33 of this part; - (5) A provider's TAM and SGR policy; - (6) A provider's TAM plan implementation strategy;